studentedamiani/ProgettoMarvelPWM/docs/Relazione.md

         "bsonType": "string",
         "description": "name must be a string and is required" },
-      "nickname": {
+      "username": {
         "bsonType": "objectId",
-        "description": "nickname must be an ObjectId and is required" },
+        "description": "username must be an ObjectId and is required" },
       "email": {
         "bsonType": "string",